xMansoorx/adult_income_project/README.md

 5) Perform data cleaning (Replace "?" with NaN)
 6) Drop all the missing values
 7) Check for duplicate data and drop them
+8) Replace Salary Values With 0 and 1
+9) reset the index
-8) Get Overall Statistics About The Dataframe
+10) Get Overall Statistics About The Dataframe
+11) Show correlation matrix
-9) The Distribution of Age Column
+12) The Distribution of Age Column
-10) The Distribution of income Column
+13) The Distribution of income Column
-11) The Distribution of workclass Column
+14) The Distribution of workclass Column
-12) The Distribution of education Column
+15) The Distribution of education Column
-13) The Distribution of occupation Column
+16) The Distribution of occupation Column
-14) The Distribution of gender Column
+17) The Distribution of gender Column
-15) The Distribution of hours-per-week Column
+18) The Distribution of hours-per-week Column
-16) How Has Better Chance To Get Salary greater than 50K Male or Female
+19) How Has Better Chance To Get Salary greater than 50K Male or Female
-17) the most common age that earn more than 50k
+20) the most common age that earn more than 50k
-18) the most common age that earn less than 50k
+21) the most common age that earn less than 50k
-19) Bivariate Analysis between gender and income
+22) Bivariate Analysis between gender and income
-20) Bivariate Analysis between workclass and income
+23) Bivariate Analysis between workclass and income
-21) Bivariate Analysis between education and income
+24) Bivariate Analysis between education and income
-22) Bivariate Analysis between hours-per-week and income
+25) Bivariate Analysis between hours-per-week and income
-23) Bivariate Analysis between age and income
-24) Bivariate Analysis between workclass and income
+26) Bivariate Analysis between workclass and income
+27) Total Number of Persons Having Age Between 17 To 48 Using Between Method